pycalphad/scheil/RELEASING.rst

-Releasing pycalphad-scheil
+Releasing scheil
 ==========================

-When releasing a new version of pycalphad-scheil:
+When releasing a new version of scheil:

 1. ``git pull`` to make sure you haven't missed any last-minute commits. **After this point, nothing else is making it into this version.**
 #.
 Ensure that all tests pass locally on develop.